District of Columbia · South

-Tick risk in District of Columbia County, District of Columbia
+Tick risk in District of Columbia, District of Columbia

-District of Columbia County covers 1 towns and carries the 1st-highest tick-borne-disease baseline of District of Columbia's 1 counties, with a Lyme rate of 13 cases per 100,000 people a year (137th of 1378 counties in the South).
+District of Columbia covers 1 towns.
+Its CDC Lyme rate of 13 cases per 100,000 people a year ranks in the top 19% of U.S. counties for reported Lyme disease.
 CDC surveillance lists Deer tick as established here.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 CDC county surveillance (established or reported)